aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q17
 ### Q17.
 The concept of currying and partial application in functional programming

 Currying and partial application are two concepts in functional programming that transform functions to make them more versatile and reusable.
-Both techniques deal with the transformation of functions, but they have different purposes and implementations.

 ##### Currying

 **Currying** is the process of transforming a function that takes multiple arguments into a sequence of functions that each take a single argument.
 A curried function allows you to call a function with fewer arguments than it expects and returns a new function that takes the remaining arguments.

-##### Example:

-A regular function that adds two numbers:

 ```javascript
 function add(x, y) {